anthonyalbertyn/log/README.md

 - All records and artists are listed if the search field has no text
 - If the search field has text, the records and artists will be filtered
 - Record fltering happens on 'albumTitle' and artists filtering happens on 'artistName'
-- There records and artists data are listed under two tabs (one for records and one for artists)
+- The records and artists data are listed under two tabs (one for records and one for artists)
 - Records as well as artists cards display 10 results maximim per paginated item
 - There are buttons at the top of the page to add a record or add an artist
 - A user can also edit and delete artists and records